Euro zone joblessness at record high, inflation up

 There are also wide differences in unemployment rates.

 Germany saw its jobless rate fall to 5.3 percent in May, the second lowest in the single currency area after Austria at 4.7 percent.
-Italy and Spain saw a modest increase in joblessness, while unemployment in France was unchanged.
+Italy and Spain saw a modest increase in joblessness, while unemployment in France edged up to 10.9 percent.

 “The big story remains the huge divergence between unemployment rates across countries,” said Jonathan Loynes, chief European economist at Capital Economics.